mathismusic/SoC-2022-QML/Eval/README.md

-# Solutions to the Evaluation Problems
+# Solutions to the QC Evaluation Problems